-The vaccine is available at no cost to you:
+FDA-approved vaccines are currently available at no cost to you:

 - If you have Medicare, you will not have to pay to get vaccinated. - Medicaid and private health insurance plans cover all vaccine costs. - If you are uninsured you can get free vaccines.